Couponing 101 – Learning the Lingo

 RR or RRs – Register Rewards.
 Walgreens Catalina type rewards that print from the Catalina machine at the register

 SmartSource – A coupon insert found in the Sunday Paper.

 Stacking – Using a store coupon and a manufacturer coupon on an item to get an even lower price

 TMF – Try me free.
-A product that has a mail in rebate that refunds the money you spent on the purchase to get you to try the product
+A product that has rebate that refunds the money you spent on the purchase to get you to try the product

 TP – Tear pad.
 A pad of coupons usually located at or near the product.